Nicole-lq/StateTransitionD_MarkovCh/README.md

 This repository provides Python scripts to create visual diagrams representing state transitions in Markov chains.
 Using the `pydot` library, these scripts define states, assign transition probabilities, and generate SVG diagrams to visualize the flows between transient and absorbing states in various scenarios.

+## Objective

+This repository is designed to facilitate Markov chain applications in scenarios that require easy-to-read, scalable visual outputs for analysis and reporting.

 ## Overview

 This approach is useful for visualizing transition flows in systems with transient and absorbing states, such as in departmental cost allocations and service tier classifications.